 3. I am currently on the sixth dungeon in The Legend of Zelda.
 This time around I am playing it on my 3DS in little moments of inspiration.
 I almost forgot how good this game is.
 I find the grinding aspect of the game to be quite rewarding.
 I haven’t played a game where I need to dedicate a good chunk of my time to getting rupees and preparing for my next adventure in such a long time.
 If you haven’t played this game in awhile and are looking for something to do, pick up a 3DS and buy it for a few bucks on the Nintendo eShop.
 You’ll find yourself quite happy!

-Posted in Libraries, Things, Video Games
+Posted in Libraries, Three Things, Video Games

-Tagged 3DS, Chattanooga Public Library, Happiness, Legend of Zelda, Librarian, Libraries, Library, Link, Megan Emery, Nintendo, Pittsburgh, Video Games, Zelda
+Tagged 3DS, Chattanooga Public Library, Happiness, Legend of Zelda, Librarian, Libraries, Library, Link, Megan Emery, Nintendo, Pittsburgh, PA, Video Games, Zelda

 Many thanks to the University of North Carolina at Greensboro LIS Alumni Association (and Lynda Kellam) for having me at their event today.
 My slides for my speech are above and if you have any questions please feel free to contact me!

 Posted in Keynotes, Libraries, Presentations, Teens, Video Games